Save Our Loco: Keep Locomotion No. 1 in Darlington

 “I want to send a very clear message to people in Darlington that this council will leave no stone unturned in our quest to keep Locomotion No. 1 in Darlington.

-“Keeping Locomotion No. 1 in Darlington is crucial for our 2025 celebrations – it’s unthinkable to imagine it anywhere else but Darlington for the 200th anniversary of the world’s first passenger railway.
+“Keeping Locomotion No. 1 in Darlington is crucial for our 2025 celebrations – it’s unthinkable to imagine it anywhere else but Darlington for the bi-centenary of the world’s first passenger railway.

-“I would urge people to sign the petition and add their voices to our campaign – the case for keeping Locomotion No. 1 in Darlington is not just persuasive, it’s compelling.”
+“I would urge everyone to come forward and sign our petition – the case for keeping Locomotion No. 1 in Darlington is not just persuasive, it’s compelling.”